GunjanKadu/Instat/README.md

     4.Send Real Time messages
     5.Upload Images In real time and see the preview 6.Download Images
-    7.Search for a Particualar message
+    7.Search for a Particular message
     8.See if users is online or offline
     9.See if user is typing.
     10.Star a Channel or private chat and add To Your Favs